RichardLee0211/test/testLatex/README.LateX.md

 maybe right now I am not so interested in tables

 # ch15 title creation

+# ch16 Page layout
 better header in ch16.7 page style

+# ch17 Importing Graphics

+# ch18 Floats, Figures and Captions
+TODO: to be continue, at ch18.2. heading to new area, data analysis